 Unlike an RPA task, where the robot clicks on fields and buttons and can be “visualized” as an operation within an app, a Bot is an invisible actor.
 Bot tasks, for example, update data in a database.

-Details for configuring Bots are found in the Process Administration Guide (Coming Soon).
+Details for configuring Bots are found in the Process Administration Guide.

 Execution by specialized apps like face or voice recognition is considered a Machine Learning (ML) task.
 These events are focused on teaching a computer to learn from this data and improve accuracy and understanding each time it runs.